ESPRI-Mod/synda/sdt/doc/select_indexes.md

 * *default_index* parameter is used for interactive search operations.
 * *indexes* parameter is used for parallel searches (to improve response time by distributing queries on several indexes simultaneously).

-Note: host used in *default_index* parameter do not preclude it to also being used sed in *indexes*).
+Note: host set in *default_index* parameter do not preclude it to also being used sed in *indexes*).

 ## Usage